DevLizOps/prometheus-grafana-on-kubernetes/README.md

 > [!NOTE]
 > This project was originally deployed on Kubernetes using Minikube.
 If you don't have Minikube installed, you can follow the installation instructions from the [Minikube documentation](https://minikube.sigs.k8s.io/docs/start/).

+## Why this matters

+Manually setting up monitoring in Kubernetes can be time-consuming and error-prone.
+This project automates the full stack deployment (Prometheus, Grafana, Node Exporter), reducing manual setup time by over 85%.

+It’s designed to serve as a monitoring foundation for development clusters or small production environments.

+## Example Use Case

+Used this stack to monitor a multi-container microservices app in Minikube during testing.
+Enabled visibility into CPU/memory/disk for each pod and node, helping to debug a memory leak in one of the services.

 ## Features

 - **Prometheus Integration**: Collects metrics from applications, services or nodes at regular intervals.